emcf/thepipe/README.md

 [![codecov](https://codecov.io/gh/emcf/thepipe/graph/badge.svg?token=OE7CUEFUL9)](https://codecov.io/gh/emcf/thepipe) ![python-gh-action](https://github.com/emcf/thepipe/actions/workflows/python-ci.yml/badge.svg) <a href="https://thepi.pe/">![Website](https://img.shields.io/website?url=https%3A%2F%2Fthepipe.up.railway.app%2F&label=API%20status)</a> <a href="https://thepi.pe/">![get API](https://img.shields.io/badge/API-access-blue)</a> <a href="https://discord.gg/bXfKeGs5qV">![Join discord](https://img.shields.io/discord/1227806200478044274?color=4f69ef&label=Discord&logo=discord&logoColor=ffffff)</a>

-### Feed PDFs, web pages, word docs, slides, videos, CSV, and more into Vision-LLMs with one line of code ⚡
+### Feed PDFs, URLs, Slides, YouTube videos, Word docs and more into Vision-Language models with one line of code ⚡

 The Pipe is a multimodal-first tool for feeding files and web pages into vision-language models such as GPT-4V.
-It is best for LLM and RAG applications that require a deep understanding of tricky data sources.
-The Pipe is available as a hosted API at [thepi.pe](https://thepi.pe), or it can be set up locally.
+It is best for LLM and RAG applications that want to support comprehensive textual and visual understanding across a wide range of data sources.
+The Pipe is available as a 24/7 hosted API at [thepi.pe](https://thepi.pe), or it can be set up locally to let you run the compute.

 ![Science assistant demo](https://rpnutzemutbrumczwvue.supabase.co/storage/v1/object/public/assets/science_assistantpy2.png)